johnaponte/repana/README.md

 3. **Programming:** Write your R programs, ensuring that they follow the naming conventions (e.g., `00_xxx`, `01_xxx`, etc.).
 If using the RStudio IDE use the `Repana insert template` addin to include a consistent head documentation for your project.
 Options in the head template allows to include a timestamp and signature to the created document and the packages used in the execution of each program.

 4. **Artifact Management:** Ensure your first program include the  `clean_stucture()`function.
 By default, the make_structure() function creates one for you in the `00_clean.R`.
 The execution of `clean_structure` will re-create all the directories where dependencies are saved.
-This directories are defined in the `config.yml` file
+This directories are defined in the `config.yml` file.

 5. **Execute Programs:** Utilize the `master()` function to run your programs in the intended order, keeping your research consistent and reproducible.
-By default `master()` executes all programs in the default directory that follow the naming convention, but you may use the start and stop options to execute only a set of deve
+By default `master()` executes all programs in the default directory that follow the naming convention, but you may use the start and stop options to execute only a set.

 6. **Documentation and Collaboration:** Document your work using the provided templates and collaborate seamlessly with your team or the broader research community.